Pursuing Compensation In Personal Injury Claims In Washington

 If you were involved in a car accident in Seattle where the other driver ran a red light and struck your car, you may assume that they are 100% at fault for your injuries.
 However, the investigation may determine that your brakes needed to be replaced and limited your ability to avoid being hit by the other driver.
 The insurance agency could then argue that you were partially at fault for the accident.
 If they can successfully argue in trial that you were 10% at fault for the accident, you would only receive 90% of the compensation owed to you.

 Other states with modified comparative negligence require a victim to be less than 50% at fault for their injuries to receive compensation, but Washington’s pure comparative negligence laws do not have such a strict threshold.
 Instead, you can be 99% at fault and still receive compensation in a personal injury claim.
 The only scenario where you could be refused compensation is if you are 100% at fault for the accident.

 Insurance companies are in the business of minimizing the amount of money they have to pay in personal injury claims, and Washington insurance companies are no different.
 Comparative negligence laws embolden them to refuse an initial claim if they find you were even 1% at fault for an accident, even if you were seriously injured.
 However, this does not mean you cannot or should not pursue compensation.
-Pendergast Law has more than 40 years of experience negotiating personal injury settlements and fighting for compensation in court on our clients’ behalf.
+For nearly 30 years, Pendergast Law has been negotiating personal injury settlements and fighting for compensation in court on our clients’ behalf.
 We will collect witness statements, review accident reports and call upon certified experts to build a case against a negligent party.